zgbl/Games-Go-AGA-Objects/README.md

 Grammers and Actions are included to parse these files and create the objects.

-Each object includes an 'sprint' method suitable for printing back to a file.
+Each object includes an `sprint` method suitable for printing back to a file.